libmir/mir-glas/README.md

  2. GLAS API is more user-friendly and does not require additional data coping.
  3. GLAS does not require C++ runtime comparing with Eigen.
  4. GLAS does not require platform specific optimizations like Eigen intrinsics micro kernels and OpenBLAS assembler macro kernels.
- 5. GLAS has simple implementation, which can be easily ported and extended.
+ 5. GLAS has a simple implementation, which can be easily ported and extended.

 #### Why GLAS does not have Lazy Evaluation and Aliasing like Eigen?

-GLAS is more low-level library comparing with Eigen.
-For example, GLAS can be Eigen BLAS back-end in the future.
-Lazy Evaluation and Aliasing can be easily implemented in D.
+GLAS is a lower level library than Eigen.
+For example, GLAS can be an Eigen BLAS back-end in the future Lazy Evaluation and Aliasing can be easily implemented in D.
 Explicit composition of operations can be done using [mir.ndslice.algorithm](http://docs.mir.dlang.io/latest/mir_ndslice_algorithm.html#mapSlice) and `std.experimental.ndslice` (>=2.072). [`mapSlice`](http://dlang.org/phobos-prerelease/std_experimental_ndslice_selection.html#.mapSlice), which is a generic way to perform any lazy operations you want.